 “Mothers who smoke while pregnant, or who are around people who smoke, are also more likely to have premature babies, or babies of low birth weight.”

-And research has also found that babies who are exposed to before and after birth do not arouse as easily as babies who were not exposed to smoke.
+And research has also found that babies who are exposed to smoke before and after birth do not arouse as easily as babies who were not exposed to smoke.

-And what about passive smoke after baby is born?
+What about passive smoke after baby is born?

 So how can you reduce your baby’s exposure to second-hand smoke?